Margin-hunting airlines may shed catering units

 On long-haul flights, food remains important but companies are struggling to keep costs down, particularly as travellers request specific meals such as kosher or halal.

-He also said U.S. food service company Aramark Corp , which supplies schools and prisons - and fed the 33 Chilean miners trapped underground in 2010, could be another possible buyer.
+He also said U.S. food service company Aramark Corp ARMRK.UL, which supplies schools and prisons - and fed the 33 Chilean miners trapped underground in 2010, could be another possible buyer.

 "Catering is not as cyclical as the airline business and it is likely that a financial investor could do more on the cost side than a flag carrier because its reputation would not be at stake," Silvia Quandt analyst Stefan Kick said.